diepbaoquy97/Parceler/README.md

     }
  }
 ```

 The data type filed must not be private in order to create a new object.
+The Parceler library works by using the @Parcel annotation to generate the wrapper classes.
+It works with many of the most standard Java types, including: </br>

+byte

+double

+float

+int

+long

+char

+boolean

+String

+IBinder

+Bundle

+SparseArray of any of the mapped types*

+SparseBooleanArray

+ObservableField

+List, ArrayList and LinkedList of any of the mapped types*

+Map, HashMap, LinkedHashMap, SortedMap, and TreeMap of any of the mapped types*

+Set, HashSet, SortedSet, TreeSet, LinkedHashSet of any of the mapped types*

+Parcelable

+Serializable

+Array of any of the mapped types

+Any other class annotated with @Parcel
 ### The Wrap function that wrap object and put it to parceler
 This is in the main activity which is the sender
 ```